 Employing a cloud-based HR management tool permitted nurses to receive assignments, find out what each required and perform the appropriate tasks.
 From there, managers tracked the results and quantified labor costs.
 The hospital eventually saved $650,000 by reducing overtime and eliminating unnecessary labor expenses.
 This example clearly reveals how employee-specific data collection can make it far easier for companies to gain valuable insights about which of their staff policies function well and which don’t.

 Coping with Mobile-Enabled Workflows

 More work forces are becoming dependent on mobile technology.
-Citrix data from 2012 revealed that on average, organizations only had seven desks per every ten employees.
+Citrix data from 2012 revealed that on average, organizations only had seven desks for every ten employees.
 Mobile work styles have benefits like heightened employee retention, increased productivity, stronger corporate cultures and more capable work forces, but they can pose unique HR management challenges.

-Analysts say teams that invest in mobile workforce tools are more likely to exceed their operational goals.
+Analysts say teams that invest in mobile workforce management tools are more likely to exceed their operational goals.
 Because workforce management apps are easy to integrate into existing workflows, companies can institute relatively complex data analysis practices without significantly increasing their workers’ obligations.
-Instead of manually tracking workers, managers can log automatically-generated performance data, and business still continues as usual.
+Instead of manually tracking workers, managers can log automatically-generated performance data, and business continues as usual.